Silas House: Writing

+Since 2021, House has served as editor of the imprint Fireside Industries at the University Press of Kentucky.
+Books he has acquired and edited there have been widely acclaimed, and include Even as We Breathe by Annette Saunooke Clapsaddle, the first novel to be published by an enrolled member of the Eastern Band of Cherokee; Daughters of Muscadine by Monic Ductan (2024 Tennessee Book of the Year Award-Novel); The Girl Singer by Marianne Worthington (2023 Weatherford Book of the Year Award); and Drowned Town by Jayne Moore Waldrop (2022 Foreword Indies Book of the Year Award).

 Academic career

-House served as a writer in residence at Eastern Kentucky University 2004-2005 and at Lincoln Memorial University 2005–2010.
+House served as a writer in residence at Eastern Kentucky University in 2004–2005 and at Lincoln Memorial University in 2005–2010.
 At LMU he also created and directed the Mountain Heritage Literary Festival and the Appalachian Reading Series.
-In 2010 House became the NEH Chair in Appalachian Studies at Berea College in Berea, Kentucky, where he teaches Appalachian Literature and a writing workshop.
+In 2010, House became the NEH Chair in Appalachian Studies at Berea College in Berea, Kentucky, where he teaches Appalachian Literature and a writing workshop.
 He served for one year, 2011–2012, as interim director of the Loyal Jones Appalachian Center.
 He has served on the fiction faculty at Spalding University's MFA in Creative Writing since 2005.

-In 2010 House was selected as the focus of the Silas House Literary Festival at Emory and Henry College in Emory, Virginia.
+In 2010, House was the focus of the Silas House Literary Festival at Emory and Henry College in Emory, Virginia.
 The same year he was chosen as Appalachian Writer of the Year by Shepherd University in Shepherdstown, West Virginia.

 Music writing

-House is also a music journalist and a contributing editor to No Depression magazine, for which he has written features on Lucinda Williams, Delbert McClinton, and many others.
-House is also an in-demand press kit writer for Nashville's music business, having written press kit biographies for such artists as Kris Kristofferson, Jason Isbell, Tyler Childers, Lucinda Williams, Buddy Miller,S.G.
-Goodman, Del McCoury,Lee Ann Womack, and many others.
+House is also a music journalist and served as a contributing editor to No Depression magazine.
+He has written features on artists such as Kacey Musgraves, Lucinda Williams, Nickel Creek, Jason Isbell, and many others.
+House is also an in-demand press kit writer for Nashville's music business, having written press kit biographies for artists including Kris Kristofferson, Jason Isbell, Tyler Childers, Lucinda Williams, Buddy Miller, S.G.
+Goodman, Del McCoury, and Lee Ann Womack.
 In 2001 and 2002, he was a regular contributor to NPR's All Things Considered.

+He also wrote the story for the controversial music video of "In Your Love" by Tyler Childers, depicting the tragic love story of two gay coal miners.
+He also served as a co-producer and the creative director for the piece, which became the #1 video on Spotify, Apple, and YouTube.
+For this work, House was a finalist for the 2024 GRAMMY award for Best Music Video, and was nominated by the Academy of Country Music for Best Music Video.